nerdgeschoss/muffin/README.md

 ## Performing Changes

 When `call` is invoked, the form performs validation steps.
-If those steps are successful, `perform` is called. `perform` is invoked inside of a transaction.
+If those steps are successful, `perform` is called.

 ```ruby
 class MyForm < Muffin::Base